lainio/err2/README.md

     defer err2.Handle(&err)
 ```

 See more information from `err2.Handle`'s documentation.
-It support several
+It supports several
-error handling scenarios.
+error-handling scenarios.
 And remember that you can have as many error handlers
 per function as you need.

 #### Error Stack Tracing

 The err2 offers optional stack tracing.
 It's automatic and optimized.
 Optimized
-means that call stack is processed before output.
-That means that stack trace
+means that the call stack is processed before output.
+That means that stack
-starts from where the actual error/panic is occurred and not from where the
+trace starts from where the actual error/panic is occurred, not where the error
-error is caught.
-You don't need to search your self the actual line where the
+is caught.
+You don't need to search for the line where the pointer was nil or
-pointer was nil or error was received.
-That line is in the first one you are
+received an error.
+That line is in the first one you are see:
-seeing:

 ```console
 ---